dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

 Refering to the Kubernetes documentation, we can see the proposed fine-grained profile is more like this.
+If you wonder why the `strace` analysis did not gave us all the syscalls, welcome to the band &#128518;.

 ```json